 You can keep your own notes on your arthritis symptoms, and see if cherries help.

 Proponents of apple cider vinegar claim that its antioxidant beta carotene and acetic acid produce miraculous effects in easing arthritis pain.
 However, no scientific studies support these claims.
-A United States Department of Agriculture (USDA) analysis of cider vinegar shows no measurable amounts of beta carotene or other vitamins.
+A United States Department of Agriculture (USDA) analysis of shows no measurable amounts of beta carotene or other vitamins.

 A splash of cider vinegar to spark up your salad adds tang, but swigging the stuff or swallowing vinegar pills haven’t been shown to help arthritis.
 In fact, the Arthritis Foundation lists apple cider vinegar in an article on arthritis food myths.